 History Magazine strives to feature articles that are interesting rather than academic.
 We prefer that our articles be wrapped around a particular phenomenon, achievement or occasion, rather than around a profile of a "great man" most closely associated with the subject: we'd rather carry an article titled "Early Telephones" than an article titled "Alexander Graham Bell".
 We like it when people take some item or custom that's now a part of our lives and tell the story of how it came to be that way.
 We're interested in answering the question "How did we get here?", here being North America at the beginning of the 21st century.
 These articles are roughly chronological and do not employ first-person narrative.

-We are currently expanding History’s focus to include battles, wars and biographies.
+History Magazine is not a military-focused magazine, but we do include battles, wars and biographies.
 The battles must have world significance — like Waterloo — and the accounts must keep in mind that many of our readers are interested in what led up to the battle and its impact, not detailed maneuvers of the soldiers.
 Also the personalities must have had an impact on society.
 Unrecognized personalities like engineers or inventors who have shaped the world we live in are just some of the people we want to feature.

 Please read a recent issue of History Magazine before submitting articles, to get an idea of the writing style.
 Details on how to obtain an issue can be found on our website.